AnthonySteele/anthonysteele.github.io/NancyWebServicePatterns2.md

 return GetCake(model);
 ```

-I also may want to do things like have an exception class so somewhere deeper in the code I can do throw `HttpException.BadRequest();` and have this result in that response code.
+I initially thought that I would want to have an exception class so somewhere deeper in the code I can do throw `HttpException.BadRequest();` and have this result in that response code.
+But we decided that this was a bad idea - it is [flow control by exception](http://softwareengineering.stackexchange.com/questions/189222/are-exceptions-as-control-flow-considered-a-serious-antipattern-if-so-why), and classes deep inside the app taking decisions about Http responses was not in line with the [Single Responsibily Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) - this decision should be taken by the module which is concerned with http.

 Nancy's Pipeline handlers are supposed to be the right way to deal with exceptions and other cross-cutting concerns, but I didn't find a way to do `module.Negotiate.With...` in a Pipeline handler, or any simple equivalent.
 And I _always_ want to do content negotiation.

 With each additional thing, the code in the handler becomes even more complex.
 At this point I felt that the boilerplate that I was copying around was getting out of hand and I wanted to extract the pattern.
 And it's a well-defined pattern - the only things that differ are the type of the input model ( call it `TIn`), the response type (`TOut`) and the response generation function such as `GetCake` which can be typed as `Func<TIn, TOut>`.
 Then there's a variation when there are no request parameters and thus no request model, and the response generation is just `Func<TOut>`.